kartik-v/yii2-grid/README.md

 - `pageSummary`: _boolean|string|Closure_ the page summary that is displayed above the footer.
 You can set it to one of the following:
 	 * `false`: the summary will not be displayed.
-	 * `true`: the page summary for the column will be calculated and displayed using the `summaryFunc` setting.
+	 * `true`: the page summary for the column will be calculated and displayed using the `pageSummaryFunc` setting.
 	 * any `string`: will be displayed as is
 	 * `Closure`: you can set it to an anonymous function with the following signature: